Apartment Turnover Painting in Los Angeles

 Coastal moisture and flash bubbling

 Venice, Santa Monica, and Marina del Rey units sit in a 60-80% humidity band most of the year.
-Painting a prepped wall with standard latex in that environment can cause flash bubbling — pinhole-sized blisters that appear within hours of the second coat as trapped moisture vents through the film.
+Painting a prepped wall with standard latex in that environment can cause flash bubbling, pinhole-sized blisters that appear within hours of the second coat as trapped moisture vents through the film.
 We use moisture meters on every coastal-zip wall before primer, and switch to a vapor-permeable primer (Sherwin- Williams Loxon or equivalent) when readings exceed 12%.
-Inland units (East LA, Glendale, Pasadena) almost never need this — but the coastal premium most outside contractors add for it isn't real on our pricing.
+Inland units (East LA, Glendale, Pasadena) almost never need this, but the coastal premium most outside contractors add for it isn't real on our pricing.

 California Civil Code §1950.5 and paint deductibility

 Paint is the single most-disputed line item in California security-deposit returns.
 The rule under §1950.5: damage beyond normal wear and tear is deductible from the deposit; routine fade and scuffing from normal use is not.
-Paint that 's 2+ years old at move-out is presumed wear-and-tear in most California small claims rulings — you eat the cost.
+Paint that 's 2+ years old at move-out is presumed wear-and-tear in most California small claims rulings, you eat the cost.
 Paint damaged by tenant action (heavy nail anchors, kid drawings, smoke staining, pet damage) is deductible regardless of age.
 Document with timestamped before-and-after photos and an itemized invoice.
 Full breakdown at our normal wear-and-tear guide.

 Frequently asked questions

 Standard is Sherwin-Williams ProMar 200 Zero VOC for walls (~$45/gallon retail) and Benjamin Moore Ultra Spec 500 (~$50/gallon) when the existing paint is BM-keyed.
 Both are zero-VOC, fast-dry, scrubbable, and rated for rental-grade durability.
 We use semi-gloss for trim, eggshell or satin for walls.
 Builder-grade flat is available on request for $30-40/gallon if budget is the priority, but we flag that flat scuffs faster and you'll be repainting again sooner.
-All paint is included in the package price — you don't pay extra for the gallon count.
+All paint is included in the package price, you don't pay extra for the gallon count.

 Yes.
 If you have the original paint code or a chip, we match it directly.
 If not, we pull a 1-inch sample from a closet wall and use a spectrophotometer at the local Sherwin-Williams or Dunn-Edwards to read the actual current color including 2-5 years of UV and oxidation drift.
 The match accuracy is within 2 Delta-E, which is below the threshold the human eye can detect under normal lighting.
-This is the single biggest reason touch-ups look bad — most contractors match to the original code, not the aged wall.
+This is the single biggest reason touch-ups look bad, most contractors match to the original code, not the aged wall.

 California Civil Code §1950.5 lets you deduct for damage beyond normal wear and tear, but not for paint that's just aging.
 The split: tenant-caused damage (heavy scuffs, nail holes from wall mounts, kid drawings, pet damage, smoke staining) is deductible.
-Routine fade, minor scuffing from normal use, and repainting after 2+ years of occupancy is wear and tear and is NOT deductible — it's the landlord's cost.
+Routine fade, minor scuffing from normal use, and repainting after 2+ years of occupancy is wear and tear and is NOT deductible, it's the landlord's cost.
 Document with before-and-after photos, an itemized invoice showing labor and material separately, and the date of the prior repaint.
 Our photo report and itemized invoice are formatted to plug directly into a §1950.5 deposit itemization.
 When in doubt, see our guide at /guides/normal-wear-and-tear-california.

 LA market rate for interior painting labor runs $3-5 per square foot of wall area for prep + 2 coats, plus $30-60 per gallon of paint depending on grade.
 A typical 1BR has 800-1,000 sqft of paintable wall, putting independent painter pricing at $2,400-$5,000 once you add prep, materials, and texture-matching.
-Our flat-rate packages — Touch-Up $255, Single-Room $385, 1BR Full $625, 2BR+ from $895 — are 60-75% under that because we batch jobs and pre-stage materials.
-Custom pricing for 3BR+, multi-unit buildings, or heavy prep.
-Text 310-774-0099 with the unit address and rough sqft for a same-day quote.
+Our flat-rate lines, paint touch-up $200, repainting per room $345, ceilings and trim $125, cabinets or shelving $135, are well under that because we batch jobs and pre-stage materials.
+Repainting a 3-room 1BR is about $1,035 at $345/room.
+Paint and materials are billed at cost with receipts.
+Get an Instant Quote with the unit address and rough sqft.

 Need the full turnover scope, not just paint?
 See our make ready service for cleaning, repairs, rekey, and paint bundled into one flat-rate package.